How to choose the right focus keyword + examples

 In Yoast SEO, you’ll find a focus keyphrase input field for every page on your site.
 Here, you can enter the keyword or keyphrase you’d like the page to rank for in Google.
 Next, Yoast SEO will check the page’s content to see if search engines will recognize what it is about.
-Here, we’ll explain the purpose of a focus keyphrase and how to choose it well.
+In this post, we’ll explain the purpose of a focus keyphrase and how to choose it well.
+We will also give a couple of example keywords and focus keyphrases.

 Looking for keyphrase suggestions?
 When you’ve set a focus keyword in Yoast SEO, you can click on ‘Get related keyphrases’ and our SEMrush integration will help you find high-performing keyphrases!